davidmoraleees/Breast-image-preprocessing-for-mammographic-tissue-segmentation/README.md

 ![Result Image](clustering_images_20587902_8dbbd4e51f549ff0.png)

+The folder `Output_images_main` contains one example of every image that you should be obtaining when processing one pair of CC and MLO images.

 ## Usage
 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/tommyngx/inbreast2012).
 2. Convert all images from DICOM format to PNG format using `DICOM_to_PNG_code.py`.